Polyrific-Inc/OpenCatapult/docs/dev-guides/simple-task-provider.md

 ## Prerequisites
 - A code editor.
 We will use [Visual Studio Code](https://code.visualstudio.com/download) in this example.
 You can use any code editor that you want even notepad :)
 - [dotnet core sdk version 2.1](https://dotnet.microsoft.com/download/dotnet-core/2.1)
-- If you are on a non-windows OS, you'd need to install powershell [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6#powershell-core)

 ## 1. Create the provider project
 Create a new dotnet core console project by using the dotnet cli.
-Open powershell, set the path your working folder, and execute the command below:
+Open new command line window, set the path to your working folder, and execute the command below:
 ```sh
 dotnet new console --name Polyrific.Catapult.TaskProviders.SimpleGenerator
 ```